-Sørkapp Marine Litter Cleanup is an initiative combining ecology and science, which focuses on the issue of marine litter in remote areas of the Arctic.
+Sørkapp Marine Litter Cleanup is an initiative combining geography and ecology, which focuses on the issue of marine litter in remote areas of the Arctic.
 During fieldwork carried out in the south of Svalbard, we collect litter which has accumulated along the shore and data, which will deepen our understanding of the scale and consequences of litter pollution in this part of the world.

 Our posts discuss the issue of marine pollution in the Arctic, the project’s origins and assumptions, organizational ups and downs, as well as daily challenges and unexpected turns of events, which we face when working in Svalbard.
 As a bonus, we weave in many interesting facts and practical advice for all those who find the far north as close to their hearts as we do.